 This is a very good activity for intermediate language learners, although can also work for high beginners or advanced.
 The main requirements are basic reading and writing skills.

 Including all four skills (reading, writing, speaking, and listening) within a single activity is the kind of like the holy grail of language teaching.
 This one is one of the best for doing that well.

 #2: Board Games for ESL Students

-Board games are one of my favourite ESL activities for teenagers because they can be tailored to any grammar or vocabulary point that you’re teaching.
-They’re also extremely student-centered when played in small groups of 3-4 students.
+Board games are one of my favourites for teenagers because they can be tailored to any grammar or vocabulary point that you’re teaching.
+They’re also extremely student-centred when played in small groups of 3-4 students.
 Make sure you bring in a little prize of some kind for the winner in each group to add a small element of competition.

 #3: Apples to Apples ESL Vocabulary Game